This adaptation of a Scottish folktale was commissioned by the 2014 Kicking the Bucket festival.

 We gratefully acknowledge the financial support of both Cardiff University for the initial development of this project, and the University of York for the inaugural performances.

-A soundtrack using the voices from four families who have a relative in a minimally conscious or vegetative state is combined with a sequence of images, exploring the endemic and troubling dilemmas associated with this situation.
+A soundtrack using the voices from four families who have a relative in a minimally conscious or vegetative state is combined with a sequence of images, exploring the deeply troubling dilemmas of this situation.

 The combination of the voices, the music, the intimacy of the performance and the puppets - which were so, so cleverly made, for me was deeply emotive and portrayed so much of the key messages and essence of what we're all trying to get across to others.
 (Physiotherapist)